IUSmusic/phantom/README.md

 ## Mechanical Integration

-NX Guitar is mechanically organized into distinct zones so that the instrument remains serviceable and structurally coherent.
+Phantom is mechanically organized into distinct zones so that the instrument remains serviceable and structurally coherent.

 ### Front zone: playing surface
 The upper and central regions of the front body remain dedicated to the guitar itself: